-Photographs are usually OF something.
-Our images have a subject.
-Filling the frame means being clear about what you’re taking a photo of.
+All images have a main subject.
+Filling the frame means being clear about what you want the photo to focus on.

 This advice seems basic, but I’ve judged many photos in competitions where the subject wasn’t distinct.
 I look at the image and can’t quite figure out what captured the photographer’s attention.

 Compare these two images of a busy street in Delhi, India.
-Though my subject is the same in both images, the tighter crop focuses on my subject and still retains the context of a busy street in India.
+Though my subject is the same in both images, the tighter crop focuses on my subject while retaining the context of a busy street in India.

-Use a Zoom Lens to Help Fill the Frame
+Use a Zoom Lens to Fill the Frame

-Zoom lenses allow you to get visually closer to your subject even if you are physically at a distance.
-There are times when this is your only option.
-It may be impossible or dangerous to be closer to some subjects.
+Zoom lenses allow you to get closer to your subject even if you are physically at a distance.
+There are times when this is your only option because it may be impossible or dangerous to get closer.

 With my long telephoto lens, I can see something happening across a busy square and zoom in for a closer look.
 From one position, I can try different focal lengths and compositions.
 I can take a wide shot with a lot of background around my subject.
 Then I can zoom in and fill the frame with my subject.

-Get Close and Personal to Fill the Frame with Your Subject
+Get Up Close and Personal With Your Subject

 Moving closer provides more photo opportunities.
 Changing your position will lead you to different angles and perspectives.
 You can look for framing opportunities and ways to use the environment to highlight the subject.